 TGax Editor: Please update the following paragraphs in this section as:

 The Event TSF, UTC Offset, Event Time Error, and Event Report fields are present only when the Event Report Status field is 0.
+UTC Offset and Event Time Error are not present when the Event Type is BSS Color Collision.

-The Event Report field contains the specification of a single event report, as described in 9.4.2.68.2 (Transition event report) to 9.4.2.68.5 (WNM log event report).
+The Event Report field contains the specification of a single event report, as described in 9.4.2.68.2 (Transition event report) to 9.4.2.68.5 (WNM log event report) and 9.4.2.68.7 (BSS Color Collision event report).

 TGax Editor: Please add a new section as follows:

+9.4.2.68.7 BSS Color Collision event report

+Event Report field carries BSS Color of each BSS that the reporting STA is able to detect frames from.
+The format of the Event Report field corresponding to a BSS Color Collision event report is shown in Figure 9-xxx (Event Report format of BSS Color Collision event).
+Each OBSS Color field, as shown in Figure 9-xxx (OBSS Color field format), contains 6 bits of BSS Color field which carries BSS Color value used by neighboring BSS.